MrArvand/Dang-O-Dong/DEPLOYMENT.md

    - Ensure the `public_html` directory is empty
    - Check that the branch name matches exactly (`hostinger-deploy`)
    - Verify repository URL is correct
+   - **If you get "divergent branches" error:**
+     - This happens when Hostinger's local Git repo conflicts with the remote
+     - Solution: Configure Git merge strategy on Hostinger server
+     - Run this command via SSH or File Manager terminal:
+       ```bash
+       git config --global pull.rebase false
+       ```

 2. **Build fails in GitHub Actions:**